Sport-Harvested Mussel Quarantine Lifted Along the California Coast

-The annual quarantine on sport-harvested mussels, which typically runs May 1 through October 31, is intended to protect the public from shellfish poisoning caused by marine biotoxins.
-There have been no reports of shellfish-related poisonings in California during this quarantine period.
+The annual quarantine on sport-harvested mussels for human consumption, which typically runs May 1 through October 31, is intended to protect the public from shellfish poisoning caused by marine biotoxins.
+There have been no reports of shellfish related poisonings in California during this quarantine period.